 Due to the variety of foreign currency transactions of the Group, the exchange gains or losses information is disclosed on an aggregated basis.
-Foreign currency exchange gains (realized and unrealized) were NT\$1,209 thousand and NT\$86,483 thousand as of December 31, 2023 and 2022, respectively.
+Foreign currency exchange gains (realized and unrealized) were NT\$44,691 thousand and NT\$1,209 thousand for the years ended December 31, 2024 and 2023, respectively.